-The decrease in Net Position of \$4,512,967 results primarily from current year operations and the recognition of pension and OPEB liabilities and components related to GASBs 68 and 75.
+The increase in Net Position of \$8,041,380 results primarily from investment earnings and current year operations.
 The primary objective of these Statements was to improve accounting and financial reporting by state and local governments.

 Governments providing defined benefit pension plans and other post-employment benefits were required to recognize their long-term obligation for pension and OPEB benefits as a liability on their accrual-based, government-wide statement of net position.
 This provides citizens and other users of these financial reports with a clearer picture of the size and nature of the financial obligations to current and former employees.
 The Statement also enhances accountability and transparency through revised and new note disclosures and required supplementary information (RSI).